 - is not case sensitive

-- looks for the full text if you enter more than one word
+- outputs only matches for the entire phrase if you enter more than one word

 Create retention properties in your AODocs library